salamantos/tun-example/README.md

 ### Can I run it on Mac?

-The system is Linux-only primarily because of using `epoll` for io multiplexing.
+The system is Linux-only because of using TUN devices, Linux namespaces and `epoll`.
 ### How to build and run?

 ```sh